Géza II of Hungary: Early years

 Géza was born the eldest son of Béla the Blind, a cousin of King Stephen II of Hungary, and Helena of Serbia in 1130.
-Géza's father had been blinded, together with his rebellious father, Álmos, in the 1110s on the order of Stephen II's father, Coloman, King of Hungary, who wanted to ensure Stephen's succession.
+Géza's father had been blinded, together with his rebellious father, Álmos, in the 1110s on the order of Stephen II's father, King Coloman, who wanted to ensure Stephen's succession.
 When Géza was born, his parents lived on an estate that King Stephen had granted them in Tolna.
 Géza's father succeeded King Stephen in the spring of 1131.
 In the same year, Queen Helena took Géza and his younger brother, Ladislaus, to an assembly held at Arad, where she ordered the massacre of sixty-eight noblemen "by whose counsel the King had been blinded", according to the Illuminated Chronicle.